 When playing other music to calm your dog hasn’t worked

 Playing music for your dog you enjoy or find calming doesn’t have the same emotional impact or calming effect on your dog as it does on you.
 Why don’t dogs sway and pat their paw in time with your favorite music?
 Dogs hear most of our mathematically complex music as noise and just tune it out.
 It’s like having a long conversation with your dog and expecting him to understand what you are trying to communicate.
-Just like a two year old child, your dog will get the message and learn what you mean when you repeat a command over and over.
+Just like a two year old child, your dog will get the message and learn what you want when you repeat a command over and over.
 However if your dog is stressed because he senses your stress, playing music that calms you can help calm your dog.
-Although music and white noise can mask startle sounds or drown out annoying sounds in the environment for humans, sound masking doesn’t work on dogs or cats.
-Playing sophisticated classical music, white noise sounds, or a radio music station in rescue shelters only ads to the background sounds that dogs will block out to hear the sounds they want to hear.
-Most music is stimulating rather than calming.
+Although music and white noise can mask startle sounds or drown out annoying sounds in the environment for humans, sound masking doesn’t work well on dogs or cats.
+Playing sophisticated classical music, white noise sounds, or a music radio station only adds to the background sounds that dogs will block out to hear the sounds they want to hear.
+Most music can be stimulating rather than calming.

 If you would like to discuss my theory in more depth or have questions please contact me.